contentful/contentful_middleman/README.md

 ----------    |------------
 space         | Hash with an user choosen name for the space as key and the space id as value access_token  | Contentful Delivery API access token cda_query     | Hash describing query configuration.
-See [contentful.rb](https://github.com/contentful/contentful.rb) for more info content_types | Hash describing the mapping applied to entries of the imported content types
+See [contentful.rb](https://github.com/contentful/contentful.rb) for more info (look for filter options there) content_types | Hash describing the mapping applied to entries of the imported content types

 You can activate the extension multiple times to import entries from different spaces.